“On the way” with Teresa Rodrigues

 You have already finished the path three months ago.
 What surprised you most in the path?
 And outside of it?

-Teresa: What surprised me most was our capacity to overcome, we felt more assertive,more competent, in short, happier.
+Teresa: What surprised me most was our capacity to overcome.
+We felt more assertive, more competent, and in short, happier.
 Outside of it, the enormous desire to return.

 Did you meet anyone along the way who left a positive mark on you for some reason?